 We are a public school within Pembina Hills School Division that offers distance learning for grade 1-12 students across Alberta.
 We are fully accredited by Alberta Education.

 All high school courses taken with VVS appear on your Alberta Transcript of High School Achievement and in your myPass account.

 We offer over 300 courses in the elementary, junior high, and senior high levels.
 Please visit our Course Catalogue for more information.

 Do you have scheduled classes?

-I’m a working parent, I don’t have time to be a teacher too.
+I’m a working parent and don’t have time to be a teacher too.
 Who provides the instruction?

 Are there parent-teacher interviews?

 Yes.
 We schedule interviews several times during the school year.
 Normally, we set up at facilities in various locations across the province.

 These are great opportunities for students and parents to meet with teachers and sometimes other classmates.

 We do not have traditional school sports teams or clubs.
 Most families choose to register their children with community programs to fill this need.